P-p-H-d/mlib/README.md

 The last 3 arguments have their default value as 0 (for b), 1 (for p) and NULL (for q).

+Experimental macro.
+It may dissapear or change in a broken way.

 ##### M\_DEFERRED\_COMMA

-Return a comma ',' at a later phase of the macro processing steps.
+Return a comma ',' at a later phase of the macro processing steps (delay evaluation).

 ##### M\_AS\_STR(expression)

 Return the string representation of the evaluated expression.
-NOTE: Need to be used with M\_APPLY to defer the evaluation.

 #### C11 Macro